Marketing Theory

 Marketing Theory is a quarterly peer-reviewed academic journal covering the field of marketing.
-The editors-in-chief are Pauline Maclaran (Royal Holloway University of London) and Elizabeth Parsons (University of Liverpool).
+The editors-in-chief are Andreas Chatzidakis (Royal Holloway University of London), Finola Kerrigan (Birmingham Business School) and Rohit Varman (Birmingham Business School).
 It was established in 2001 and is published by SAGE Publications.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2021 impact factor is 3.476.